hmxmilohax/rb3-pc/README.md

-As an example, here’s what a _Wii The Beatles: Rock Band Hofner_ controller looks like when it’s setup.
+As an example, here’s what a _Wii The Beatles: Rock Band Hofner_ controller looks like when it’s set up.
 Note the "Handlers" being set to "MMJoystick" and "Devices" being set to the correct Joystick number.
+Also note that, since it's a Rock Band guitar controler, "Device Class" is set to 'Guitar" and the box next to that is set to "Rock Band".
 ![A screenshot of RPCS3's Gamepad Settings with a Hofner](images/conf/rpcs3padexm.png "Gamepad Settings with a Wii The Beatles: Rock Band Hofner guitar controller")

 <br/>